OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 OMNotebook
 ~~~~~~~~~~

-(??
-Reference section ) The OMNotebook software (Axelsson 2005,
+The OMNotebook software :cite:`openmodelica.org:axelsson:msc:2005,openmodelica.org:fernstroem:msc:2006`
-Fernström 2006) is a new open source free software that gives an
+is a new open source free software that gives an
-interactive WYSIWYG (What-You-See-Is-What-You-Get) realization of
+interactive |WYSIWYG| realization of
 Literate Programming, a form of programming where programs are
 integrated with documentation in the same document.

-(??
-Reference section ) The OMNotebook facility is actually an
+The OMNotebook facility is actually an interactive |WYSIWYG|
-interactive WYSIWYG (What-You-See-Is-What-You-Get) realization of
-Literate Programming, a form of programming where programs are
+realization of Literate Programming, a form of programming where programs are
 integrated with documentation in the same document.
-OMNotebook is a
-simple open-source software tool for an electronic notebook supporting
+OMNotebook is a simple open-source software tool for an electronic notebook supporting Modelica.
-Modelica.

 A more advanced electronic notebook tool, also supporting mathematical
 typesetting and many other facilities, is provided by Mathematica